gggdunlix/gggdunlix.github.io/index.md

 # GGGDunlix Github Profile

 Hi!
-I'm a amateur developer who's done a lot of useless things, but some people find them pretty useful.
+I'm an amateur developer who's done a lot of useless things, but some people find them pretty useful.
 Weird.
 If you are one of those people, you are in the right place.

 ## Experience